Enneagram Movies and TV Shows: Spotting Character Types in Your Favorite Films

 Remember:

 • These are just interpretations!
-There can be multiple Enneagram readings for a character depending on the viewer's perspective.
+Great characters are complex, and there can be multiple valid readings for a character depending on the viewer's perspective.

-• The Enneagram adds another layer of analysis to your favorite films and shows, enriching your viewing experience.
+• The Enneagram adds another layer of analysis to your favorite films and shows, enriching your viewing experience by helping you understand the "why" behind a character's actions.